ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 Also make sure you have deleted and rediscovered the sensors.
 It's good to increase the TLM Ratio so the acquisition of the sensors will be faster.

-### I think my RX and TX are bound as the LED on the Receiver is solid.
+### I think my Reciever and Transmitter are bound as the LED on the Receiver is solid.
 But I don't have stick inputs or RSSI on radio.

 You are not bound.
 Your Receiver is probably in bootloader mode.

-Make sure you have unbridged the boot pads if you did flashed it via passthrough.
+* Make sure you have unbridged the boot pads if you flashed it via passthrough.

-Turn off your Radio and if the LED is still solid, but boot pads aren't bridged, the UART where the receiver is on is putting it into bootloader mode unintentionally.
+* Turn off your Radio and if the LED is still solid, but boot pads aren't bridged, the UART where the receiver is on is putting it into bootloader mode unintentionally.
 Best to move it to another UART.
 To verify it is the case with the UART, disconnect the Rx and Tx wires from the UART, and it should start blinking slow.

-If, however, despite unsoldering the Tx and Rx wires, the LED is still solid, you probably have a soft-bricked receiver due to a failed WiFi flash as a result of not letting the receiver reboot normally.
+* If, however, despite unsoldering the Tx and Rx wires, the LED is still solid, you probably have a soft-bricked receiver due to a failed WiFi flash as a result of not letting the receiver reboot normally.
 See [this section](../../quick-start/troubleshooting/#i-updated-via-wifi-but-now-receiver-wont-work-and-has-solid-led) for the fix.

+* Another possibility is that the TX UART line is pulled low, forcing the reciever into bootloader mode on startup (this is a hardware problem with ESP based recievers).
+This can be fixed by two possible solutions:

+    * Move the UART that your reciever is wired to, some FC's only have this issues on a single UART
+    * Solder a small resistor (300 Ohm - 1 kOhm) from 3v3 on the FC to the TX wire of the reciever

 ### My OSD is showing LQ 0:0 and RSSI dbm at -130 dbm, but I have stick inputs and more than 10 Telemetry sensors